postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Exporting environments

-You can export your environments from the Postman app by selecting the gear icon in the upper-right corner to open **Manage Environments**.
+You can export your environments from Postman by selecting the gear icon in the upper-right corner to open **Manage Environments**.
 Click the download symbol next to your environment to download your newly generated JSON file.

 ![Export environment menu](https://assets.postman.com/postman-docs/export-environment-menu-3.jpg)